2400/git-lab-2/README.md

 Add your name, date, and a brief description at the top of the program.

 4. Add and commit your changes.
 You should have a new branch with the new file added.
 5. Push your branch to GitHub.
+Try the command `git push` first.
+You should see a corrected command in the error message.
+This is required the first time you push a new branch.
 6. Go to GitHub and create a pull request for your branch.
 Leave a comment to your partner to review it, comment on it, and merge it to the `master` branch.
    ![pr-create.jpg](img/pr-create.jpg)